haeena-family/pval/README.md

 You can configure pval interfaces through `ip link set`.
 For example, `ipopt on` enables inserting Pval IP Option to transmitting packets.
 Other options are shown in the help.
-Current configuration can be founed at `ip -d link show` output as shown in above.
+Current configuration can be found at `ip -d link show` output as shown in above.
 These options can be specified at link creation by `ip link add`.